 Before you contact a marketing executive be sure to read up on recent events at their company.
 Prepare your messaging carefully in your outreach to demonstrate that you are being authentic.
 Avoid using mass messaging if you want to get the attention of a marketing leader.
 They are busy solving their own marketing challenges associated with generating awareness, competitive differentiation, lead generation for their sales teams and communicating results to their c-suite.
 Look to understand their current situation to the extent you can discover that through public-facing information.
 Some examples include announcements of recent acquisitions, new product announcements, strategic partnerships, etc.[email protected]: When talking with the #CMO be prepared to deliver great value to build trust.
 We're very busy.
 Deliver tangible value. #EnterMind2019 #SocialSelling #Sales @BernieBorgesClick To Tweet

 The panelists discussed the effectiveness of personalizing outreach to them at two distinct levels.
 At one level, personalize around your understanding of their specific challenges and goals as a marketing executive and how you can help address them.
-We call this personalizing to the buyer persona.
+We call this personalizing to the buyer persona and is essential to succeeding in modern sales.
 They also expressed interest in personalization at the individual level with discretion.
 For example, if a marketing executive has been awarded a professional achievement or recently spoke at a conference and you watched the video, personalizing your communication in a way that recognizes these achievements demonstrates that you’ve taken the time to learn about them.
 The cliché “people buy from people” was mentioned as reinforcement to this point.[email protected]: Show the person's interest at the forefront of every touchpoint with the #marketing executive buyer. #DigitalSelling #Sales #Business @BernieBorgesClick To Tweet

 Omni Channel Touchpoints